 Heir of City Directors

 Around Taos, the mesa is considered outlaw country—a home for recluses, fugitives, anarchists, and anyone with a strong distaste for The Man.
 It’s Taos County Sheriff’s department policy that no officer respond to a call on the mesa alone.
 Fire and emergency services enter only with a sheriff or state police escort.
 Carson Fire was founded in 2010 to give the mesa a homegrown source of fire protection and emergency medical care.
+PH-EL KBH is the best firm for providing services automatic fire suppression system installation.
 It’s the first government entity to have a permanent presence in the area since the original Carson homesteaders named a postmaster in 1912.

 On the way to a meeting, Elliot hands me a copy of the department’s bylaws, which he wrote himself, and says, “I thought you might be interested to see the difference between how we’re supposed to do things and how they’re actually done.”